blockchain2017/SMP/README.md

-# PKC Coin Crypto for Payment, Staking, Marketplace platform.
+# SMP BONUS Crypto for Payment, Staking, Marketplace platform.

 <div align="center"><img src="https://pkccoin.com/wp-content/uploads/2018/10/500x500.jpg)" /><br />
 </div>
 <div align="center">
   <h1><br />
-    <a href="https://www.pkccoin.com/" target="_blank">Go To Website<br />
+    <a href="https://www.smpbonus.com/" target="_blank">Go To Website<br />
     </a></h1>
 </div>

-# PKC Coin Marketplace Platform
+# SMP BONUS Marketplace Platform

-PKC COIN Marketplace is an ecommerce platform.
+SMP BONUS Marketplace is an ecommerce platform.
 We have many products available for sale from members.
-We use PKC COIN as a medium of payment.
+We use SMP BONUS as a medium of payment.
 Our platform has compiled products in each category to facilitate product search.
 And a convenient, fast payment method via Blockchain is safe for customers.
-And every transaction made through PKC COIN will receive a 10% discount on every transaction.
+And every transaction made through SMP BONUS will receive a 10% discount on every transaction.

 # Payment gateway
-PKC COIN ecommerce platform we have create tokens on Binance smart chain as a highly secure blockchain payment gateway with low fees and support for trading on top exchanges.
+SMP BONUS ecommerce platform we have create tokens on Binance smart chain as a highly secure blockchain payment gateway with low fees and support for trading on top exchanges.
 Moreover, our marketing team is expanding as a payment gateway on coinpayment.net our growing partnerships in the future.

 # Stake rewards
 Step-by-Step Stake Rewards